alv2017/Blog/BlogPosts/MAC_Spoofing.md

 You can revert to the original address by following the procedure above and changing MAC address to the original value.
-There is no need to do this though, because the original MAC address will be restored after the system reboot.
+There is no need to do this though, because the original MAC address will be restored after the system reboots.